 Drums are one of the most popular instruments to play.
 Unfortunately in a lot of cases it turns out that it can be quite difficult to find the space to set up a full drum kit.
-In such cases, products like Yamaha’s DD-65 can be an immense help.
+In such cases, electronic drum kits such as the Yamaha DD65 can be an immense help.
 Not only does the DD-65 take up a fraction of the space but it also comes with 50 different drum kits to choose from and a whole host of features.

 The design of the DD-65 is symmetrical with the 8 pads split down the middle.
 Not all pads are the same size.
 The pads which are designated to snare and toms are larger than the ones used for cymbals, such as the crash, ride, and hi-hat.
 The placement of the pads means that it is easy enough to play beats with either a cross hand technique or an open hand style.

 The size and shape of the DD-65 means that it is easy to find a place for it to play on.
 The unit is designed in such a way that it can be used alongside any regular snare drum for convenience.
 Simply place the DD-65 directly on top of your snare stand and then secure it by tightening the stand.
 The unit is nicely balanced and can even be slightly tilted so as to aid playability.